takigama/perfect_poke_list/README.md

 Select a pokemon from the top drop down box and it gives you a list for each level of that pokemon.

+I wrote this cause I wanted a quick way to eliminate pokemon from my bag.
+The IV calculators are nice, but they're just too slow to use.
+This gives you a list you can easily compare to the pokemon in your bag.

 Enjoy!

 # Attributions & Thanks: